DataViz-Trio/Parallel-Coordinates-Plot/README.md

 The pcp.html file links the pcp.js file.
 The pcp.js file contains the logic of plotting the PCPs:

 - The 'ucrime.csv' dataset is first loaded using the **d3** library.
 - The plotting of the PCPs were done using the plotly.js library.
-Refer to the documentation here [^1] for more information.
+Refer to the documentation[^1] for more information.
 - The unpack function is used to extract and parse all the values of the *key* column from all the rows of the dataset.
 - The following code assigns the color red to all Northern States and blue to the sourthern states:
 ```js